-We feel that a new gas central heating system installed in a home will cost around £5500 excluding the cost of connecting the home to a gas main.
+We feel that in 2022, a new gas central heating system retrofitted into an existing home will cost around £5500 excluding the cost of connecting the home to a gas main.

 According to Ovo Energy, the average gas bill for hot water from a condensing boiler is £550 per year while electric storage heaters cost £900 but that was before gas prices soared in 2022.

 For non-storage heaters, such as an electric system that consumes electricity during peak hours, the cost rises to an eye-watering £1950 (updated to £3000 in 2022) per year.
 That’s a lot of money and far more than one would pay if they had a modern condensing boiler.

 We feel that a consumer living in a 3-bed home and switching from electric storage to gas should be able to save up to £500 per year.